Winnie the Pooh (soundtrack): Awards and nominations

-The song "So Long" was nominated for Grammy Award for Best Song Written for Visual Media at the 2012 ceremony, and the film's soundtrack received a Annie Award for Outstanding Achievement for Music in a Feature Production.
+The song "So Long" was nominated for Grammy Award for Best Song Written for Visual Media at the 2012 ceremony, and the film's soundtrack received an Annie Award for Outstanding Achievement for Music in a Feature Production.
 The film's acclaimed track "The Backson Song", along with "So Long", were shortlisted for the nominations for Academy Award for Best Original Song, and Henry Jackman for the Best Original Score category list.
 However, none of them received the nominations.